 Hypertension is not a disease per se but a risk factor for many serious illnesses.
-According to ICMR 2018 data, hypertension is attributable to 10.8 % of all deaths in India.
+According to ICMR (Indian Council of Medical Research) 2018 data, hypertension is attributable to 10.8 % of all deaths in India.
 It is directly linked to cardiovascular accidents (stroke) and myocardial infarction (heart attack), which are becoming the leading cause of morbidity and mortality in our country.

 Understanding Blood Pressure Readings: